Austin Hedges Player Props: Pirates vs. Blue Jays

-After going 1-for-2 in his last game, Austin Hedges and the Pittsburgh Pirates face the Toronto Blue Jays (who will start Jose Berrios) at 6:35 PM ET on Saturday.
+After going 0-for-3 in his last game, Austin Hedges and the Pittsburgh Pirates take on the Toronto Blue Jays (who will start Yusei Kikuchi) at 1:35 PM ET on Sunday.

 Austin Hedges Game Info & Props vs. the Blue Jays